24 May 2200, Sierra Nevada Foothills, Earth

-Miranda set out toward the house, striding boldly across the open ground, knowing that her friends would follow.
+Miranda set out toward the house, striding across the open ground, knowing her friends would follow.
 "Nobody has actually lived here for a long time.
-A few refugees camped on the grounds for a while during the Reaper War, but even they couldn't get in.
+A few refugees camped on the grounds for a while during the Reaper War, but they couldn't get in.
 The house's defenses were too effective."

 "Defenses?"
-Kahlee asked, seeming to hesitate for a moment.
+Kahlee asked, hesitating for a moment.

 "Don't worry.
 The current owners are the Tulare County Historical Trust, and they gave me the pass-codes after I convinced Sanjeev to take an interest.
 We shouldn't have much trouble getting into the house.
 Finding what we're after may be a different story.
 If it's here at all."

 Kahlee stopped dead, staring at Miranda.
 "All right," she said harshly, "just why did you call me all the way from Elysium for this?"

 Liara intervened, pitching her voice for calmness.
 "Kahlee, Miranda knows who your father was, because she knows what I know.
 I don't think that's the reason she invited you here."